mohsensadr/VRPIC/README.md

 # Vlasov-Poisson with Variance Reduction

-A CUDA/C++ implementation of the **particle-based solution** to the **Vlasov–Poisson equation** with **Variance Reduction** using **importance sampling weights**.
+A CUDA/C++ implementation of the **particle--in-cell (PIC)** to the **Vlasov–Poisson equation** with **Variance Reduction (VRIPC)**.
 This project provides a high-performance GPU-accelerated framework for simulating plasma dynamics with reduced statistical noise, and enabling more accurate long-time evolution of distribution functions.

 ---

 ## Overview

 The **Vlasov–Poisson equation** describes the evolution of a plasma or charged particle system under self-consistent electric fields.
-Traditional particle-in-cell (PIC) methods can suffer from high variance due to noise.
+Traditional particle-in-cell (PIC) methods can suffer from noise.
 The proposed method addresses this challenge by taking advantage of the correlation between the non-equilibrium and equilibrium simulations via  **importance weights**.
-For example, the number density profile for Landau Damping test case at the finite time can be estimated with a lower variance compared to standard MC.
+For example, the density and temperature profiles for the Landau Damping test case at the finite time can be estimated with a lower variance compared to standard PIC.

 ![Demo](examples/LandauDamping.gif)